 This grant incorporates fees for pleas in the relevant jurisdiction.
 See Table E for plea fees in the Magistrates’ Court and Table F for plea fees in the County Court or Supreme Court.

 This grant only contains additional preparation fees, appearance/s at the contested committal and plea in the Magistrates’ Court (if the plea is heard on a day other than the contested committal day).

-A defendant is charged with intentionally cause serious injury.
+A defendant is charged with intentionally causing serious injury.
 The police case includes statements from many onlookers.
-However, the witnesses’ statements do not clarify the issue of the defendant’s involvement.
-A committal mention would be justified in order to negotiate with the police to see whether they are willing to proceed on a lesser charge, based on the evidence to hand.
-The practitioner should recommend a grant of legal assistance.
+However, witness statements do not clarify the issue of the defendant’s involvement.
+A committal mention would be justified in order to negotiate with the police to see whether they are willing to proceed on a lesser charge based on the evidence to hand.
+The lawyer should recommend a grant of legal assistance.

 Changes introduced as part of the Major Criminal Cases Framework

-Example where a practitioner does not need to seek retrospective assistance for an additional committal day/s
+Example where a lawyer does not need to seek retrospective assistance for an additional committal day(s)

 Applications under this guideline for committal hearings of four days and less are normally within the Simplified Grants Process.

-Practitioners cannot recommend assistance for committal hearings in excess of four days.
-These applications must be submitted for full assessment through the standard grants assessment process and is not subject to practitioner recommendation under the Simplified Grants Process.
+Lawyers cannot recommend assistance for committal hearings in excess of four days.
+These applications must be submitted for full assessment through the standard grants assessment process and is not subject to lawyer recommendation under the Simplified Grants Process.

-- Completed Contested Committal - exceeding four days worksheet; and
+- Completed Contested committal – exceeding four days worksheet

 - All charge sheets of matters where there are both State and Commonwealth charges.
 Charge sheets should be submitted via Submit correspondence – Committal docs.